Suunto 3 Fitness Review

 - Altimetry is shown as being able to be configured on the app as either GPS-based or barometer-based.
 But I think this is a bug as there is no Barometer Alti onboard.

-- Battery is up to 30 hours with connected GPS for continuous SPORTS use; even longer (40 hours) without the connected GPS.
+- The battery is up to 30 hours with connected GPS for continuous SPORTS use; even longer (40 hours) without the connected GPS.
 As a watch-only it will last 10 days, reducing to 5 days if notifications and tracking are enabled.

 - The proprietary USB charger is compatible with the Suunto TRAINER and the Suunto AMBIT3.